5outh/WeekOfPragmas/Posts/RebindableSyntax.md

   where (>>) = (+)
 ```

 I'm joking, of course, but this produces exactly what you'd expect: `150`.

+# Monoids

 If you've been using Haskell for long enough, or have some experience with abstract algebra, you'll know that Integers form a `Monoid` using 0 as the identity element and addition as the binary operator.
 Why not generalize the above, using `Data.Monoid`'s `Sum` data type.
 For the next couple of examples, we'll use the following top-level bindings:

 ```haskell
 (>>) = mappend